rapidsai/docs/docs/api/api.md

 ---
 layout: default
-title: Contributing
+title: API Docs
-nav_order: 5
+nav_order: 2
 has_children: true
-permalink: docs/contributing
+permalink: docs/api
 ---

-# Contributing
+# API Docs
 {:.no_toc}

 RAPIDS can only grow with community support and it is vital to include developers at all levels.
 Reporting bugs, fixing them, and/or creating new features are all vital for the success of RAPIDS.
 The following pages outline our approach for contributing to RAPIDS.